ApolloAuto/apollo/modules/tools/amodel/README.md

 ```

 #### Remove
-You can delete models installed in Apollo with the `remove` command.
+You can delete the model installed in Apollo through the `remove` command.
 ```shell
 amodel remove point_pillars
 ```